nsat/oort-agent/documentation/data-pipeline-api/example.md

 post-process the recorded data (e.g., to remove duplicate data points or run custom compression), and then send the file.

-The data pipeline pipeline will use a general-purpose data compressor (e.g., gzip) to compress data that is not already compressed; so it is not always necessary; however a compressor that has been tuned to the specific data is likely to perform better.
+The data pipeline will use a general-purpose data compressor (e.g., gzip) to compress data that is not already compressed; so it is not always necessary; however a compressor that has been tuned to the specific data is likely to perform better.